 Initial Intake into Dallas County Correctional Facility

-Information about a specific arrestee's charge(s) and bond is available online through our Arrest Inquiry Database on the left of this page.
-Please note that is a temporary link as our website is still under constuction.
-You can also call (515) 993-5815 or visit the jail located on the north side of the Sheriff’s Office Building at 201 North Nile Kinnick Drive in Adel.
+Information about a specific arrestee's charge(s) and bond is available online through our Arrest Inquiry Database.
+You can also call (515) 993-5815 or visit the jail located on the north side of the Sheriff’s Office Building at 201 Nile Kinnick Drive North in Adel.

 Cash, cashier's checks or money orders are the only accepted methods of payment for bail.
 When posting bail, cashier's checks and money orders must be made payable to the Dallas County Clerk of Court.
 If eligible for bond, inmate may use the bail bond company of their choice.

 Intake & Release Process